vinisketch/VSToolkit/README.md

 ### Path declaration

-This third syntax allow to easily export a child component's property.
+This third syntax allows to easily export a child component's property.

 Within this example, my class exports as own property, the property named 'text' of its child 'textField'.